David Bellantoni–Casting Director/Writer/Director

 In September 2016 I began work as a professor at the Pace School of Performing Arts instructing on-camera classes entitled “Acting for Film/TV” in the BFA program.
 I’ve also guest lectured at The American Academy of Dramatic Arts, The Lee Strasberg Theater and Film Institute, The American Musical and Dramatic Academy, Adelphi University, NYU Tisch, The Boston Conservatory, The Maggie Flanigan Studio, The Actor’s Green Room, The Actor’s Connection, ACT NOW, Weist-Barron, One on One and Paul Michael’s The Network NYC.
 I’m also a frequent contributor to Backstage’s “Commercial Break” Advice column.

-In 2014 my play “Laundry” won the audience award at the Unchained Festival in Long Island City and two of my actors were nominated for best performance.
+“Laundry” moved to NY (Chain Theater) where it won the audience award at the Unchained Festival in Long Island City and two of my actors were nominated for best performance.